 - ensuring the curriculum affords opportunities to learn about keeping themselves safe, particularly when using technology

 - exercising our duties under the Counter-Terrorism and Security Act 2015 by ensuring all staff attend ‘Prevent’ training in respect of radicalisation and extremist behaviour

 - supporting attendance and taking action if a child is missing school regularly, including sharing information appropriately when children are taken off the school admissions register

 - ensuring staff are aware of the need to be vigilant with regard to FGM (female genital mutilation) and that FGM is always illegal and abusive

-- ensuring that staff are aware of the need to safeguard children against CSE (child sexual exploitation), particularly through teaching self-advocacy, sex and relationship education and e-safety practices
+- ensuring that staff are aware of the need to safeguard children against CSE (child sexual exploitation) and CCE (child criminal exploitation), particularly through teaching self-advocacy, sex and relationship education and e-safety practices

 - appointing a senior member of staff as the Designated Safeguarding Lead and ensuring this person has the time, funding, training, resources and support to perform the role effectively

 - ensuring that there is always cover for this role

 - appointing a Designated Teacher to promote the educational achievement of children who are looked after/in care, from forces families, from a traveller heritage or from an ethnic minority group.